 7.28.1.
 Introduction to Call Recording Function

 Sipwise C5 provides an opportunity to record call media content and store that in files.
+This function is available since mr5.3.1 version of Sipwise C5.

 Some characteristics of the Call Recording: